appsemble/appsemble/blocks/chart/README.md

 - `data`: The data should be an object of the following format:
   - `data`: array of numbers.
   - `labels`: array of strings representing each data entry.
+  - `color`: the color to give this dataset.
+Requires a `string` in a hexadecimal format.
 If a value is null, it’s skipped from the chart.